ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Calcium supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Calcium vary significantly in how well your body absorbs and uses them — and Calcium Citrate vs Calcium Carbonate is one of the most commonly compared pairs.

-Calcium Citrate has a higher bioavailability tier (high (S1 — best tier)) compared to Calcium Carbonate (moderate (S3)), meaning more of the active compound reaches the bloodstream per dose unit.
+Calcium Citrate has high absorption compared to Calcium Carbonate (moderate absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Calcium Citrate carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Calcium Carbonate carries a bioavailability tier of S3 (moderate (S3)) and is classified as T3 Customer Choice.
+Calcium Citrate shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Calcium Carbonate shows moderate absorption and is classified as Customer Choice.

 Calcium Citrate is absorbed without food or stomach acid, making it the superior choice for the estimated 30% of adults with low stomach acid (including those on PPIs).
-Research shows 2x better absorption than Calcium Carbonate in fasting conditions and superior bioavailability in post-menopausal women.
+Studies suggest it may be better absorbed than Calcium Carbonate in fasting conditions and may offer improved bioavailability in post-menopausal women.

 Dosing Comparison